Saturday, February 27, 2010

 It's handier and lighter than a tablet or laptop and more useful than a PDA, primarily because of its 17cm touch screen.
 The UMPC will come with hard drives from 30GB to 160GB, and with memory up to 1GB.
 It is Wi-Fi and internet enabled, but does not have a mobile phone, although we are told one can be connected via Bluetooth.

-http://www.tegatech.com.au/), distributors of the EO, says demand has already outstripped initial estimates, with 250 units sold in the first two hours of orders opening.
+Hugo Ortega, the principal of Tegatech Australia (http://www.tegatech.com.au/), distributors of the EO, says demand has already outstripped initial estimates, with 250 units sold in the first two hours of orders opening.
 It arrives in June.

 "From what we've seen, there is demand for digital ink to take notes on the screen and have it transcribed to Word or other [program]," Ortega says.
 He says it will finally do away with paper notebooks carried around by students and note-taking professionals.